mxsrv/context_awareness/README.md

 ## Authorizations for the application

 The application requests authorization for your location and activity while it is running to determine your position on the map and your current activity.
-Apart from that the user can run the application as a background service to passively download and upload data.
+Apart from that the application runs as a foreground service.
 This process can be stopped by pressing on the application icon -> App-Details -> Force Stop

 ## Getting Started